 Treatment of some of the non-Christian religions was quite perfunctory, but what it did say was interesting.

-Kellett traced religion to ancient superstitions, and magic, and to attempts to apppease or control spirits.
+Kellett traced religion to ancient superstitions, to magic, and to attempts to apppease or control spirits.
 He thought that many games originated in magical practices, indeed he thought that was true of all games except those deliberately invented.
 Ball games he traced to attempts to control the weather.That was quite new to me.

 This is yet another book that has lain unread on my bookhelves for many years.
 I got it when the College Library removed it from stock.The librarian in power at the time seemed to be averse to anything intellectually challenging.